thewca/statistics/server/README.md

 ## How to run it

-The commands listed here should work in Unix systems or in Windows (using GitBash commandline) with maven set.

 - Clone this repository

 `git clone https://github.com/thewca/statistics.git`

+### With your IDE

+- Open the `server` folder in your favorite IDE (not the root folder)
+- The project uses gradle and your IDE should recognize that.
+- You can hit the run (or debug) button to run it.

+### With CLI

-- Navigate to the server's folder
+Navigate to the server's folder (Unix systems)

 `cd statistics/server`